jakobgrebe/EnviroSenseAPI/README.md

 The API will be running locally on `http://127.0.0.1:5000` (update the URL if your setup differs).

 ### Step 7: Create and Simulate Sensor Data
 In order to run these Python scripts you will need to open a new terminal as the Flask API will be running in the current terminal.
-Data first needs to be created in order for data to be added.
+Sensors first need to be created in order for data to be added.
 10 data sensors will be created once running this Python script:

 ```bash
 python create_sensors.py